Application for admission to the department consists of the following:

 also be discussed.

 - In reviewing applications the department gives extra weight to planning related work, such as volunteer service in the U.S. Peace Corps or professional planning experience.
 The department also considers graduate work (not taken as an undergraduate), even if it is in another field.
 If students have such experience it should be stressed in the application.
+Supplemental materials can be sent via email or mail to the department.

-The official admission requirements for the UW-Madison Graduate School
+The official admission requirements for the UW-Madison Graduate School:

 The checklist of things that must be sent to the Graduate School